opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 #### Q: Will using Isomorphic Git answer to all stated goals above?

+✅ = already done
+🚧 = work required
+❎ = not possible

-Goal 1: Must run in the browser/on the client ✅
+Goal 1: Must run in the browser/on the client [High Confidence] ✅

-Goal 2: Lazy loading of files and git history 🚧
+Goal 2: Lazy loading of files and git history [High Confidence] 🚧

 Is achievable in a few ways.
-But in current state would require
+But in current state would require sparse checkout to be implemented.

+Goal 3: Must be git compatible but not necessarily up to spec [Medium Confidence] ✅

+No issue here.
+Isomorphic Git is already git compatible, if we decide to extend it with new features we can have a fork of Isomorphic Git potentially or bring commands up to spec and merge them into Iso Git repo.

+Goal 4: (Future) File-based auth [High Confidence | Server-related ] 🚧

+> note: need to read up on it to say for sure

+But think it should be possible to wrap around Isomorphic Git to add this feature.
+Might not even need changes to Iso Git core itself.

+Goal 5: (Future) Real-time collaboration 🚧

+It's interesting to revist the API explorations above in context of real-time collaboration.

 ## Git compiled to WASM